modullo/cli/README.md

-## Welcome to the Modullo Installation Guide
+## Welcome to the Modullo CLI Guide

-This provides a guide on how to setup Modullo.
+Modullo is a modern developer "Swiss Army Knife" facilitating rapid application prototyping with multiple software frameworks, CI/CD, containerized packaging and deployment across IaaS and PaaS providers.

+The Modullo CLI also containers its own software and infrastructure platform

-To learn more about the Modullo Framework, [read the documentation](https://github.com/modullo/wiki/Business)
+To learn more about the Modullo Framework, [read the documentation](https://github.com/modullo)

 ### Support or Contact